-For most businesses that depend on direct sales to generate revenue, here are four strategies to sell more effectively during the pandemic, and possibly even after it.
+For most businesses that depend on direct sales to generate revenue, here are four strategies to sell more effectively during COVID-19 lockdowns, and possibly even after it.

 1. Treat your online store as your biggest retail presence